pluu2/SAGEGCN-EEG/README.md

 ### To Do:
 ----
-#### Critical for SOTA:
+#### Critical for comparison:
-- [ ] Kaggle grasp and lift dataset with AUC of 0.981.
-Need to come close or match.
+- [ ] Repeated analysis of BCI II Data IV results on Conv2D and GraphSageGCN.
-  - [ ] Need to figure out how to parse the epochs to train the network.
-The way the epochs are detected is a bit odd but possible.
+  - [ ] Initial data has demonstrated that GraphSAGEGCN out performs standard Conv2Ds in certain EEG classification tasks.
+I have noted that I have to wait for complete convergence of the model in order to make a conclusion about the analysis.
+Also I should not be direclty examining the testing data.
 #### Tenative
 - [ ] Code an implementation of the physionet left and right hand and rest physionet dataset that can be run consistently with stored weights.
 This should be a python script, that can run on console.
 - [ ] Create a comparable CNN example to demonstrate SOTA compared to standard.